ecamp/ecamp3/README.md

   - [Installation with Docker on Linux](docu/install-docker.md) (German only)
   - [Installation with Docker on Windows + WSL 2](https://github.com/ecamp/ecamp3/wiki/Getting-started-on-Windows)
   - [Set up VS Code as your code editor](https://github.com/ecamp/ecamp3/wiki/Getting-started-on-Windows#setting-up-the-ide)
-- If you run into problems during setup or need help, open a [discussion](https://github.com/ecamp/ecamp3/discussions)
+- If you run into problems during setup or need help, don't worry.
+Check the [discussions](https://github.com/ecamp/ecamp3/discussions) whether someone already had and solved your problem, and add a [new discussion](https://github.com/ecamp/ecamp3/discussions/new) otherwise.
 - Before you can start coding, read our [contributing guidelines](CONTRIBUTING.md)
 - Study the [documentation in the wiki](https://github.com/ecamp/ecamp3/wiki)
 - Choose an [issue labeled "good first issue"](https://github.com/ecamp/ecamp3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and try to solve it